Moderate Deviations in Cycle Count: Upper bound

 We have shown that to approximate the supremum it suffices to take a good enough net.
 In order to put this together with a union bound, we need a bound on the size of a good net.
-Our starting point is the following basic bound in Euclidean space~\cite[Corollary~4.2.13]{Vershynin18}
+Such a bound can be found in~\cite[Lemma 3.1]{CandesPlan}.